Setting the Record Straight: Kids and COVID-19

 “In some ways, kids were largely spared from the initial wave of COVID-19 because of their limited interactions with others during isolation last year,” explains infectious disease specialist Matthew Linam, MD.
 “But as time has passed and more data has been collected, studies have shown that children and adolescents have rates of infection as high as adults—and in some cases, higher.”

-With the extremely contagious Delta variant coupled with an increase in social, extracurricular and school interactions, the number of COVID-19 cases among kids is growing.
-Currently, one in five people diagnosed with COVID-19 are children.
+With the extremely contagious Delta and Omicron variants coupled with an increase in travel, social, extracurricular and school interactions, the number of COVID-19 cases among kids is growing.

 Although most kids will experience only mild symptoms, some can become seriously ill.
 Hospitals across the country, including Children’s, have seen a surge in pediatric hospitalizations in recent months.
-More than 500 children have died from complications of a COVID-19 infection, according to the CDC.
-And even kids who recover from COVID-19 can suffer complications, such as long COVID, with lasting symptoms of the virus (headache, shortness of breath) that persist after the infection is gone.
+Children who recover from COVID-19 can suffer complications, such as long COVID, with lasting symptoms of the virus (headache, shortness of breath) that can persist after the infection is cured.

 FACT 2: Vaccines provide protection against severe illness.

-FACT 3: Healthy people should still get a COVID-19 vaccine.
+FACT 3: Healthy people should still get a COVID-19 vaccine series.

 Everyone who is eligible should get vaccinated, even if they are healthy.